PelionIoT/manifest-tool/README.md

    `manifest-dev-tool update` creates a unique `class-id` and `vendor-id` generated per developer.
-Device Management expects a single device with these properties to connect to Device Management Portal.
+Device Management expects a single device with these properties to connect to Device Management.

    In rare cases, during development, a device's `device-id` might change after you re-flash it.
-This may result in two devices having the same `class-id` and `vendor-id` in Device Management Portal.
+This may result in two devices having the same `class-id` and `vendor-id` in Device Management.
 In this scenario, Device Management will detect both devices and try to update them both, although one of them no longer exists

-   **Solution:** Manually delete the unwanted device from Device Management Portal.
+   **Solution:** Manually delete the unwanted device from Device Management.
 Alternatively, run `manifest-dev-tool update ...
    --wait-for-completion` with `--device-id DEVICE_ID` to override the default campaign filter and target a specific device by its ID.